Supreme Court won’t block Indiana University vaccine mandate as Justice Barrett rejects student plea

 “The risk of serious morbidity and mortality from COVID for those under 30 is close to zero,” their lawyer, James Bopp, wrote.
 “The known and unknown risks associated with COVID vaccines, particularly in those under 30, outweigh the risks to that population from the disease itself.”

-It added: “‘Protection of others’ does not relieve our society from the central canon of medical ethics requiring voluntary and informed consent.”
+It added: “ ‘Protection of others’ does not relieve our society from the central canon of medical ethics requiring voluntary and informed consent.”

 The lower courts relied on a Supreme Court precedent from 1905.
 In Jacobson v.
 Massachusetts, the court backed a government requirement that people get vaccinated against smallpox or pay a fine.